 - Poor ventilation and low indoor air quality

-- Limited access to natural light
+- Limited access to natural light, though some can be incorporated

 - High upfront cost for excavation, beefed-up structure, and waterproofing